jdblischak/smk-simple-slurm/examples/README.md

 * `jobs-per-second` - Measures how many jobs Snakemake can submit to Slurm per second

+* `log-file-date` - Insert the current date into the log file path

 * `many-input-files` - Use a custom jobscript when a rule has many thousands of input files